 Cashmere in Fashion and Industry

-Cashmere is primarily used in high-quality fabrics for coats, dresses, suits, knitwear, and hosiery.
-Due to its rarity and the cost-intensive process of gathering and manufacturing, cashmere is considered a luxury fiber.
-It is sometimes blended with other materials to reduce costs.
-The coarser outer hairs of the Kashmir goat are used locally to make grain bags, ropes, and tent curtains.
+Cashmere is widely used in high-end coats, dresses, suits, knitwear, and hosiery.
+Due to its scarcity and labor-intensive production process, it is considered a luxury fiber.
+Sometimes, manufacturers blend it with other fibers to make products more affordable.
+Meanwhile, the coarser outer hairs are traditionally used to produce grain bags, ropes, and tent curtains.